Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Experiments

-We do experiments that compare normal data training with empirical enough images of a new category which have more than 3000 bounding boxes to only 20 new category training images.
-These 20 category training images is a subset of the before large dataset.
-And we conduct two kind of experiments of 20 new category images. one we use only these 20 images with some data augmentation such as image flipping, hsv transformation, hue tuning.
-Another experiment we use copy-paste data augmentation following data occlusion distribution to create more 100 images from these 20 images, Then we get 120 new category images in total, 100 of them are copy-pasted.
-We test 5 new categories one by one and show results in Table \ref{table5}.
-The results is amazing, which show that little amount of images with copy-paste generated images is better than original large images training results.
-Fig. 9 shows a image augmented with copy-paste by our strategy.
-Fig. 10 shows a failure case of detection by a network trained by our strategy.
+the comparison is using the training with a normal dataset containing more than 3,000 bounding boxes to training with only 20 new category images.
+These 20 images are a subset of the large dataset mentioned earlier.
+We performed two types of experiments with the 20 new category images.

+In the first experiment, we trained the model using only these 20 images, applying data augmentation techniques such as image flipping, HSV transformation, and hue tuning.
+In the second experiment, we used the copy-paste data augmentation strategy following the data occlusion distribution to generate an additional 100 images from the original 20 images.
+This brought the total number of new category images to 120, with 100 of them being copy-pasted.
+We tested the model with five new categories, one at a time, and the results are shown in Table \ref{table5}.
+The results were remarkable, showing that using a small number of images combined with copy-paste augmentation outperformed training on the original large dataset.
+Figure \ref{Fig8} shows an image augmented using the copy-paste strategy we employed, while Figure \ref{Fig9} illustrates a failure case of detection by a network trained using our approach.

-There is a situation that we use already collected dataset to training, and we cannot control the data collection stage, but we also want to add few images of a new category to exist dataset.
-We design experiments for demonstrating that few images of a new category can give a relative high level accuracy of this new category if we pick these images from important sample points of data occlusion distribution of this new category in test dataset.
-Our implementation refers to \cite{ghiasi2021simple}.
-We think \cite{ghiasi2021simple} use simple copy-paste data augmentation strategy can get noticeable improvement of accuracy.
-This conclusion is based on these copy-paste operations create many new occlusion relationship which contains the important sample points of data occlusion distribution.
-Fig. \ref{Fig11} and Fig. \ref{Fig12} give us two categories test results, which show the condence distribution of target categories in test dataset.
+In certain situations, we may use an already collected dataset for training, and we cannot control the data collection stage.
+However, we still want to add a few images of a new category to the existing dataset.
+To demonstrate that even a small number of images of a new category can achieve relatively high accuracy, we designed experiments where we select these images from the important sample points of the data occlusion distribution for the new category in the test dataset.

+Our implementation is inspired by the approach in \cite{ghiasi2021simple}, where they utilize a simple copy-paste data augmentation strategy to achieve noticeable improvements in accuracy.
+We believe that this conclusion is driven by the fact that the copy-paste operations generate many new occlusion relationships, capturing important sample points of the data occlusion distribution.
+Figures \ref{Fig10} and \ref{Fig11} show the test results for two categories, which illustrate the confidence distribution of the target categories in the test dataset.